Find The Best Insurance

 Prescription drugs are usually covered, even if you haven’t met the deductible.
 However, certain plans may require a separate deductible for prescription drugs, before insurance helps to shoulder the costs.

-An HDHP is a health plan with a deductible of $1,350 ($1,400 in 2020) or more for individuals or over $2,700 for families ($2,800 in 2020).
+An HDHP is a health plan with a deductible of $1,400 or more for individuals or over $2,800 for families.
 Employer-sponsored health insurance might not offer an HDHP, but it can be purchased on the Obamacare health insurance marketplace.
 The trade-off for having high deductibles is lower monthly premiums, which means cheaper health insurance.
 Also, HDHPs let you qualify for a health savings account (HSA).
 However, because of the high deductible, this type of plan could end up more costly in the long run.

 Read more about if a high-deductible health plan is right for you.